01 of 07

 05 of 07

-For some more variety and tone, a few drops of raw umber were added to the paint and another wash applied.
+For some more variety and tone, a few drops of raw umber can be added to tan paint and another wash applied.
 This creates some nice streaks and subtle color differences which add greatly to the overall look.

 06 of 07